-- 1 ounce (2 tablespoons) salted butter softened to room temperature
+- 2 tablespoons salted butter, softened to room temperature

 - 1/4 teaspoon ground black pepper

-Add diced celery, onions, carrots, rosemary, thyme, salt, and pepper to the pan.
-Cook until the vegetables soften, about 5 minutes, stirring occasionally.
+- Sauté: Heat olive oil in large pan over medium-high heat.
+Add meat and cook until no longer pink, about 5 minutes, crumbling with wooden spoon.
+Add diced celery, onions, carrots, rosemary, thyme, salt, and pepper to pan.
+Cook until vegetables soften, about 5 minutes, stirring occasionally.

-Add beef broth and tomato paste to the pan, stirring until the paste dissolves.
-Reduce heat slightly and let it continue to simmer until the sauce thickens, about 15 minutes, before turning off the heat.
-While it’s simmering, start preparing the mashed cauliflower in the next step.
+- Simmer Meat Sauce: Add beef broth and tomato paste to same pan, stirring until paste dissolves.
+Reduce heat slightly and continue simmering until sauce thickens, about 15 minutes.
+While simmering, start preparing mashed cauliflower in next step.

-Transfer the cauliflower florets to a food processor or blender.
+- Purée Cauliflower: Transfer cauliflower to food processor (Note 3).
 Add cheddar cheese, cream cheese, butter, garlic, salt, and pepper.
-Puree until it has a smooth consistency resembling mashed potatoes.
-You may need to scrape down the sides of the food processor/blender bowl a few times.
+Purée until mixture has smooth consistency resembling mashed potatoes, pausing as needed to scrape down sides of food processor bowl.

-Bake at 400 F until the peaks of the mashed cauliflower are browning, about 30 minutes.
-Optionally garnish with chives or parsley.
-It will be very hot so let it cool a bit in the pan before slicing and serving.
+- Bake: Bake at 400 F until peaks of mashed cauliflower are browning, about 30 minutes.
+Optionally, garnish with chives or parsley.
+Casserole will be very hot; cool in baking dish, then slice and serve (Note 5).